-Questions of sustainability have bedevilled the Malawian experience in input transfers and input subsidies.
-The concern that these programmes impose a high cost burden on the fiscal position is well founded.
-The AISP case shows that overall costs have escalated annually, while gains in programme efficiency through improvements in procurement and distribution (including giving the private sector a larger role) are unable to offset the spiralling trend.
-Further efficiency could be achieved, though this would have limited impact on the overall costs, as the predominant cost item is fertilizer.
-As a consequence of rising input prices, the size of the transfer and scope has had to be reduced; the programme now focuses on maize alone.
-While subsidization on a large scale cannot be undertaken without sustained donor financial support or the virtual erosion of the agricultural budget, our analysis confirms that it is a cost-effective measure compared to other forms of social protection.
-In budget terms, the best bet is for a universal subsidy that is larger than the original Starter Pack (15 kg of nitrogenous fertilizer and seed), but, on cost considerations alone, less than AISP (50 kg of nitrogenous fertilizer, 50 kg of base dressing and seed).
+and scope has had to be reduced; the programme now focuses on maize alone.
+Whilst subsidization on a large scale cannot be undertaken without sustained donor financial support or the virtual erosion of the agricultural budget, our analysis confirms that it is a cost-effective measure compared to other forms of SP.
+In budget terms, the best bet is for a universal subsidy that is larger than the original Starter Pack (15 kilograms of nitrogenous fertilizer and seed), but, on cost considerations alone, less than AISP (50 kilograms of nitrogenous fertilizer, 50 kilograms of base dressing and seed).
 It is important that the size of the transfer achieve more than a 'consumption-smoothing' impact, for, unless productivity enhancement releases land and labour, it cannot provide a pathway out of poverty.
 Whether smallholders have the means (and will) to purchase the same quantities of inputs at market rates will determine the sustainability of current output.
-Available research indicates that only 20 percent of rural households have the ability to procure a seed and fertilizer package at the full market price, while about half of households could afford a 50-percent subsidized package (Holden and Lunduka, 2010b: 33).
+Available research indicates that only 20 percent of rural households have the ability to procure a seed and fertilizer package at the full market price, whilst about half of households could afford a 50-percent subsidized package (Holden and Lunduka, 2010b:33).
 As cost concerns come to determine the future shape of input subsidies, further reduction in fertilizer use will affect national production and household income and could reverse recent gains.